Knowledge base > Getting started

 Resolution and sample rate: 24bit / 192khz

-Price: ~$130
+Price: ~$115

 Focusrite Scarlett 2i2 3rd Gen

 The Focusrite Scarlett 2i2 3rd Gen is an excellent audio interface for any musician or producer.
-It is packed with features, including two mic/line/instrument inputs, two independent headphone outputs, and two balanced line outputs.
+It is packed with features, including two mic/line/instrument inputs, an independent headphone output, and two balanced line outputs.
 It also features low-noise preamps and clarity-enhancing air technology, making it perfect for recording and mixing.
 The Scarlett 2i2 is also easy to use and has a clear, intuitive user interface, so you can quickly set up and start recording.
 It is also quite affordable and offers great value for money.
 The Focusrite Scarlett 2i2 3rd Gen is an excellent audio interface that offers impressive features and great value for money.

 Number of inputs and outputs: 2 inputs / 2 outputs